zhqiu/TempNet/README.md

 ## Inference

 We upload the base models for LLaMA 2 Chat 7B, 13B, 70B, and their respective TempNets to [Hugging Face](https://huggingface.co/LLM-Opt).
-The `tempnet.py` in this repository contains the definition of the TempNet class and a class that inherits from Hugging Face's LLaMA, including TempNet.
+The `tempnet.py` in the [repository](https://github.com/zhqiu/TempNet) contains the definition of the TempNet class and a class that inherits from Hugging Face's LLaMA, including TempNet.
 People can download this file and use the following code to perform inference with LLaMA that incorporates TempNet.

 ```python
 import torch